Skip to content

 Why this beats an AutoZone code read

 Free code reads at parts stores tell you "P0301: Cylinder 1 Misfire."
 Useful as a hint.
 Not useful as a diagnosis.
 The misfire could be a $15 spark plug, a $40 ignition coil, a $200 fuel injector, or a $1,500 head gasket leaking compression past cylinder 1.
 Reading the code is step one of ten.
-The other nine steps need a real scan tool, live data, and someone who has seen this on a thousand cars.
+The other nine steps need a real scan tool, live data, and a tech who's seen this on a thousand cars.

 • P0420 / P0430 (catalyst efficiency) — often a downstream O2 sensor, sometimes the actual cat